Playing with Data: An Augmented Reality Approach to Interact with Visualizations of Industrial Process Tomography: Methodology

 \subsection{Stimulus}

-The contextual data used in this study was acquired from a microwave drying process for polymer materials monitored by a specific genre of IPT -- microwave tomography (MWT) \cite{zhang2021iam}.
+The contextual data used in this study was acquired from a microwave drying process for polymer materials monitored by a specific genre of IPT -- microwave tomography (MWT).
 This imaging modality was applied to detect the moisture levels and distribution of the polymer material through specific tomography imaging algorithms \cite{omrani2022multistatic}.
-There are three different visualizations employed in this study obtained from three dissimilar MWT drying processes, including two in 3D and one in 2D, as 3D figures incorporate more information regarding the polymer materials used in the process.
-An example of one 3D visualization is shown in Figure ~\ref{fig:user_play}.
+Three different visualizations were employed in this study, obtained from three dissimilar MWT drying processes including two in 3D and one in 2D, as 3D figures incorporate more information regarding the polymer materials used in the process.
+The three visualizations were positioned individually in three interchangeable interfaces with three virtual buttons arranged on the right-hand side to switch to another.
+An example including one 3D visualization and the buttons are shown in Figure ~\ref{fig:user_play}.
 As displayed, different moisture levels are rendered with distinct colors and marked A, B, C and D, denoting low moisture area, moderate moisture, the dry part, and the high moisture area respectively.
 The annotations were created based on the physical understanding by the domain expert tightly correlated to the process.
 Nevertheless, it is critical for users who intend to deal with IPT related analysis, regardless of their expertise, to fully understand the contextual information for in-depth visualization analysis.